 Oehler Infra v.2

 The second version of the Oehler Infra was characterised by a metal focus ring with a flat face in which the focus scale was engraved.
 Focussing was rather cumbersome with this lens, as at infinity the front of the lens ring was flush with the ring around it, so one had little grip on the lens.
 The lens was still a Felgner Punktar 35mm f/2.8, with the name indicated on the inside of the focus ring.
 The shutter was a Pronto.
-All cameras that I have seen that have this lens have lens serial numbers between 12,076 and 12,890, which suggests a production of about 1,000 cameras.
+All cameras that I have seen that have this lens have lens serial numbers between 12,076 and 12,890, which suggests a production of less than 1,000 cameras.